Washington State Driving Knowledge Test

 Washington State uses a standard system of traffic signs, but it’s essential to understand their nuances.
 The manual provides images and explanations.
 Familiarize yourself with the following categories:

-- Guide Signs: These signs provide information about directions, destinations, services, and points of interest.
-They help you navigate effectively.
+• Guide Signs: These signs provide information about directions, destinations, services, and points of interest.
+They help you deal with effectively.

 Right-of-Way Rules: Avoiding Conflicts on the Road